anmol-singh12/netflix_clone_project/README.md

 This is a netflix clone project by anmol using html and css technology.
-This project is mainly make for learning purpose.
+This project is mainly made for learning purpose.

 Title: Netflix Clone Project Overview